stephlj/FinTrackr/README.md

 python ./src/fintrackr/add_user.py --name=<user_name> --pw=<password>
 ```

 Users are associated with data they add to the database.
+They can modify all tables but can't create users/roles.

 ## Dev